lzabrocki/matching_env_epi/2.scripts/4_propensity_score_matching.md

 </div>

-Compared to the matching with a 1 standard deivation caliper, there are now 111 matched treated units.
+Compared to the matching with a 1 standard deivation caliper, there are now 222 matched units.
 We can check whether the propensity score distributions overlap better:

 <div class="layout-chunk" data-layout="l-body-outset">
 <details>